Atalanta/cucumber-chef/README.md

     $ cucumber-chef
     Tasks:
-      cucumber-chef create <project>                   # Create a project template for testing an infrastructure. cucumber-chef displayconfig                      # Display the current cucumber-chef config. cucumber-chef help [TASK]                        # Describe available tasks or one specific task cucumber-chef info                               # Display information about the current test lab.
+      cucumber-chef create <project>                   # Create a project template for testing an infrastructure. cucumber-chef diagnose <container>               # Provide diagnostics from the chef-client on the specified container. cucumber-chef displayconfig                      # Display the current cucumber-chef config. cucumber-chef help [TASK]                        # Describe available tasks or one specific task cucumber-chef info                               # Display information about the current test lab.